Ajowyang/c0724-code-solutions/unit-tests-jest/unit-tests-jest-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What are unit tests?
-  a way if testing a unit: which is the smallest piece of code that can be logically isolated in a system
+  a way if testing a unit: which is the smallest piece of code that can be logically isolated in a system. a unit is generally a function.
+Unit tests are automated

 - Why is it important to write unit tests? so we can test to see if the code we write is correct